What are channels?

 Member management

-- Manual invite — add users individually
+- Manual invite — add users individually by name or email

 - Auto-assign — optionally include all users in the org